Alice Cooper, Josh Homme and Other Rockers Join Concert to Benefit Historic Palm Springs Theater’s Restoration

 Brian Ray, a familiar sight to Paul McCartney fans as a 20-year multi-instrumentalist stalwart in the superstar’s band, has a dream for making Palm Springs a destination on the routing of touring rockers, as well as more of a cultural hub for the arts in general.
 It’s a dream whose destination is well in sight.
 He’s helping with the already partially funded campaign to restore and reopen the Plaza Theatre, a 1936 gem that has sat unpolished, if not quite completely dilapidated, through eight years of notable dormancy right in the heart of Palm Springs’ famous shopping district.

 Since he moved to the desert part-time four years ago, Ray has often thought about what could be, or what could have been, when it comes to the Plaza.
-It hasn’t been fit for ages to use as a hub for the annual Palm Springs Film Festival, as it once was.
+It hasn’t been fit for ages to use as a hub for the annual Palm Springs Film Festival, as it was back in then-Mayor Sonny Bono’s day.
 But, more in keeping with Ray’s day job: “How about the mid-week shows that all the artists do when they come to Coachella?
 Or with Paul McCartney during Desert Trip, when we chose to go to Pappy and Harriet’s [in nearby Pioneerville] and play for about 140 people” — something he suggests could have gone down in the 800-capacity Plaza instead.
 “You could imagine that before that festival, Neil Young would’ve stepped into that theater and said, ‘This is where I want to do mine.’
 That’s what would’ve happened if it would’ve been ready, you know?”

 The Plaza is still not ready for its rock ‘n’ roll or film-festival closeup, but it’s at least in shape enough to host a concert, if lights and sound are brought in and no one looks too closely at the peeling interior paint job.
 So Ray is helping spearhead a benefit show by the Palm Springs All-Stars — “Rock the Plaza: Concert to Save the Historic Plaza Theatre in Palm Springs” — set to happen Nov.
 11. He and his cohorts hope to help further fill the coffers in the fundraising effort, which currently has at least $7 million pledged toward a $12 million goal to turn the aging mini-palace back into a destination showcase.

 Among the headlining singers on the bill are Alice Cooper, Bad Company’s Paul Rodgers and Queens of the Stone Age’s Josh Homme.
-The band will include drummer Matt Sorum of Guns N’ Roses, famed guitar shredder Orianthi and Ray’s partner in putting together the show, current Queen touring musical director Spike Edney.
+The band will include drummer Matt Sorum of Guns N’ Roses and famed guitar shredder Orianthi.
+And as it turns out, Ray wasn’t the only guy in his position in the music world with an obsession with saving the Plaza.
+He was first approached with the idea of doing a benefit by Spike Edney, currently the keyboard player and musical director for Queen; they’re sharing the musical director and curator roles for the show.

+When it comes to the starry bill, some of the artists have more of a connection to the area than others.
+Alice Cooper has long been known as a desert rat who loves participating in golfing benefits, so an actual rock benefit isn’t much of a step away.
+But Josh Homme may be the participant with the longest-standing loose connection to the theater.

+“When I texted Josh to ask if he’d like to be a part of this, he said, ‘Hell yeah’ — or something even more rude,” says Ray.
+“Josh is from the desert” — nearby Palm Desert, to be exact.
+“He said, ‘Look, when I was 12 and 13 years old, I would beg my mom to go to that theater to see films because it was such a fantastic place.’
+Enough said, you know.”

 Chris Carter, a regular presence on SiriusXM and KLOS, will host the event.
 Among the sponsors is Shag, the notable graphic artist whose Palm Springs designs are highly collectible among mid-century modern enthusiasts, is creating artwork for the event.
 (Shag already has naming rights on a bar that is being planned as part of the Plaza’s upgrade.)
 The creative designer for the show is well-known album cover designer and photographer Glen Wexler.
 Other lead sponsors are the nearby host resort, Margaritaville, which is offering special room rates for visiting concertgoers, and SiriusXM.